European Commission (Horizon 2020)

 Professor and Director of the Exeter Q-Step Centre, Director of Research

 My research interests are in the areas of comparative political behaviour, media and political communication.
 I am PI of TWICEASGOOD - an ERC Advanced Grant (2022-2027, €2.5m) that examines women candidates’ experience of sexism on the campaign trail.
-The project will draw on a new module of the European Social Survey Round 11 - Gender in Contemporary Europe.
+The draws on a new module of the European Social Survey Round 11 - Gender in Contemporary Europe.

 My full CV can be found here.